2016, Vol. 3 Issue 5, Part A

 How to cite this article:

-Aparna S and Raja Sekhar PS.
+Aparna S, Raja Sekhar PS.
 Status of avifaunal diversity in saline marsh and swampy habitats of Visakhapatnam coastal environments.
-International Journal of Fauna and Biological Studies.
-2016; 3(5): 01-06.
+Int J Fauna Biol Stud 2016;3(5):01-06.